daemacles/ess/README.md

-The version of Bullet Physics available in the default repositories is too old and so the latest source of Bullet must be downloaded from http://code.google.com/p/bullet/downloads/list .
-After downloading, make the source with
+The version of Bullet Physics available in the default repositories is too old and so the latest source of Bullet must be downloaded from http://code.google.com/p/bullet/downloads/list.
+From the bullet_src_dir edit CMakeLists.txt to enable double precision, by changing the appropriate SET line to ON.
+Then, compile the source with

     $ cd bullet_src_dir
     $ cmake . -DCMAKE_BUILD_TYPE=RelWithDebInfo -DBUILD_SHARED_LIBS=on -DINSTALL_LIBS=on